craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Ball Bearings
 Tiny, 2 Action Cost (UNPACK > THROW)

 THROW: You throw the Ball Bearings.
 Choose a space within 20 feet of you.
 Make a Throw Skill Check.
 If the result is equal to or greater than 10, you throw accurately.
 Otherwise, choose another space that is adjacent to you.
-The space you chose becomes 'Unstable'.
+The space you chose becomes 'Unstable' until you recover the Ball Bearings.

 Creation:
 	- 1 Watch spent at 12+ Smithing